 Pokhara valley is located roughly 200 km west of Kathmandu.
 Flying over the snow-capped Himalaya to the north and the green Mahabharat range to the south is thrilling, while the overland journey past sparse rural settlements nestled along the Trisuli River provides a view of life particular to Nepal's middle hills.
 There are daily flights and bus services between Kathmandu and Pokhara.

-Pokhara is center of adventure in Nepal as it is the starting point for many of Nepal's most popular trekking and rafting destinations.
+Pokhara is the center of adventure in Nepal as it is the starting point for many of Nepal's most popular trekking and rafting destinations.
 The magical beauty of Pokhara is found in viewing the reflection of Machhapuchhre (6977m) on the serenity of the shimmering waters in Phewa Lake.
-At an elevation lower than Kathmandu, it has a much more tropical feel to it, a fact well appreciated by the beautiful diversity of flowers which prosper in its environs.
+At an elevation lower than Kathmandu, it has a much more tropical feel to it, a fact well appreciated by the beautiful diversity of flowers that prosper in its environs.
 Indeed, the valley surrounding Pokhara is home to thick forests, gushing rivers, emerald lakes, and of course, the world-famous views of the Himalaya.

 Pokhara is part of a once energetic trade route extending between India and Tibet.
 To this day, mule trains can be seen camped on the outskirts of the town, bringing goods to trade from remote regions of the Himalaya.
 This is the land of the Magars and Gurungs, hardworking farmers and valorous warriors who have earned worldwide fame as Gurkha soldiers.
 The Thakalis, another important ethnic group here, are known for their entrepreneurship.